ziyoung/better-wilcom-docs/wilcom-docs/Lettering/lettering_create/Create_lettering_with_object_properties.md

 Tip: Check min/max recommendations for each font and stay within them for best results.
 [See Standard Fonts for details.](../../Management/sample_fonts/Standard_Fonts)

-4Select a baseline from the droplist.
+4. Select a baseline from the droplist.
 Baselines determine the shape of lettering objects in a design.

 ![lettering_create00029.png](assets/lettering_create00029.png)

-5Click Create Text in the docker.
+5. Click Create Text in the docker.

-6Click on screen to place the lettering, or mark reference points for the selected baseline.
+6. Click on screen to place the lettering, or mark reference points for the selected baseline.

-7Press Enter to generate.
+7. Press Enter to generate.
 Letters are filled with stitches according to current settings in the Object Properties docker.
 Change these at any time.

 ![CreateLettering2.png](assets/CreateLettering2.png)